-Source: Ministry of Finance "2017 Customs Statistics (final report)".
+(Remarks) Prepared from Ministry of Finance "Trade Statistics for 2018" (confirmed).
 In trillion yen.

 Policies and Measures Discussed

 In Part I, the trade and investment policies and measures of the covered economies are discussed.
 Business practices and such that have nothing to do with the policies and measures taken by a particular government are not discussed here.
 Among the policies and measures of each economy, Part I conducts examinations on those that may be problematic in terms of consistency with the WTO Agreements and other international rules with a focus on those that are considered to be important to Japan's economic and trade activities.